devranaydinoglu/reped/README.md

 ## Text Buffer

-There are various ways to implement a text buffer.
-It can use a naive approach with a string or array, or more efficient and robust data structures that have already been tried-and-tested in existing editors.
-Below I will briefly explain how gap buffers, ropes, and piece tables (my choice), examples of efficient and robust data structures that have already been tried-and-tested in existing editors, work.

 There are several ways to implement a text buffer for a text editor.
 A naïve yet simple approach is to use a string or array, but more efficient and reliable methods exist.
 Below, I’ll briefly explain how gap buffers, ropes, and piece tables (my preferred choice) work, all of which are well-tested and efficient data structures used in established text/code editors.

 ### Gap Buffer